themichaelyang/tautology.town/_posts/2025/2025-12-14-ip-address-routing.md

 We can use `traceroute` (or `mtr`) to look at the path that a packet can take.

 Because no single router knows the full path of a request, [`traceroute` works by repeatedly making the request and incrementing the max hops from 1](https://en.wikipedia.org/wiki/Traceroute) then using the source IP of the returned error message and hop limit to infer the path of a request.
-(Interestingly, `traceroute` to this blog does not work, possibly because the Github Pages CDN does not reply)
+(Interestingly, `traceroute` to this blog does not work, possibly because the Github Pages CDN does not reply, although `mtr` works.)

 Here's a `traceroute` from a DigitalOcean droplet to "example.com" (`-q 1` so only 1 IP is sampled per hop count):